Roger Mudd: Ted Kennedy interview

+Carter defeated Kennedy for the nomination for a second presidential term.
+Although the Kennedy family refused any further interviews by Mudd, the interview helped strengthen Mudd's reputation as a leading political journalist.

+Mudd won a Peabody Award for the interview.
+He described as a "fantasy" Kennedy's statement in the latter's posthumous memoir, True Compass, that Mudd had asked for an interview to help him succeed Cronkite at CBS, and promised that he would not ask personal questions.
+Mudd said "I don't think I should be known as the man who brought Teddy Kennedy down.
+I was the man who did an interview with him that was not helpful".
+Whipple said that Mudd thought that the interview was a failure, and that Whipple had to assure him that Kennedy's incoherence would be a major story.
+Broadcaster and blogger Hugh Hewitt and Washington Post columnist Michael Gerson have used the term "Roger Mudd moment" to describe a self-inflicted disastrous encounter with the press by a presidential candidate.

 NBC News

 In 1980, Mudd and Dan Rather were in contention to succeed Walter Cronkite as the weeknight anchor of the CBS Evening News.
 After CBS awarded the job to Rather (which he took over on March 9, 1981), Mudd chose to leave CBS News and he accepted an offer to join NBC News.
 He co-anchored the NBC Nightly News with Tom Brokaw from April 1982 until September 1983, when Brokaw took over as sole anchor.

 From 1984 to 1985, Mudd was the co-moderator of the NBC Meet the Press program with Marvin Kalb, and later served as the co-anchor with Connie Chung on two NBC news magazines, American Almanac and 1986.

-PBS and The History Channel
+PBS Political Correspondent 1987-1993

 From 1987 to 1993, Mudd was an essayist and political correspondent with the MacNeil–Lehrer Newshour on PBS.
 He was a visiting professor at Princeton University and Washington and Lee University from 1993 to 1996.

+History Channel Chief Anchor 1994-2004

-Mudd was also a primary anchor for over ten years with The History Channel, where many of his programs are still repeated in reruns.
+Mudd later served for a decade as the Chief anchor for over ten years with The History Channel, where many of his programs are still repeated in reruns.
 Mudd retired from full-time broadcasting in 2004, and remained involved, until his death, with documentaries for The History Channel.